The ancients knew exactly how to fan the flames of their connection with the Spirits.

-Even with all of our modern tools to ease the way, it rarely brings an easy ride so connecting back to our roots and celebrating Imbolc on February 1st is a powerful way to lift the Spirits and inject some welcome warmth and enthusiasm back into life!
+Even with all our modern tools to ease the way, it rarely brings an easy ride but connecting back to your roots (whether you have Celtic ancestry or not) is a powerful way to raise your consciousness and inject some welcome warmth, enthusiasm and of course, sacredness back into your life.

-The Goddess Brigit: Finding Re-Birth & Fresh Beginnings
+The Goddess Brigid: Re-Birth & Fresh Beginnings

-She is often called on to purify, release and burn away what is no longer needed.
+Brigid is often called on to purify, release and burn away what is no longer needed.

 Because of this, Imbolc is an ideal time to clear the decks, spring clean the house (and mind) and begin again.
-The ancient Celts know that honoring Brigid at this time means that her divine energy will support you in your efforts, and her special blend of fiery magic will move through your life for month to come.
-Read on for 4 simple but effective ways to invite this Deity into your world …
+The ancient Celts know that honoring Brigid at this time would ensure that her divine energy would support them in their efforts, and the same is true for you.

 2. Bake Fresh Bread or Cakes

-By consciously creating on a micro level: mixing ingredients and stirring or kneading the dough, you are catalysing this creative force on a larger, macro level too, and inviting positive change into your life.
+By consciously creating on a micro level: mixing ingredients and stirring or kneading the dough, you are catalyzing this creative force on a larger, macro level too, and actually inviting positive change into your life.
 Using the heat of your oven as the alchemizing force (again, the energy of fire) eat your creations fresh and warm, knowing that you are re-fuelling and nourishing yourself on all levels, as the seasons change.

 3. Spring Clean your Home

 Clear out what you no longer need and put away things which have stopped being useful.
 This is a good time to begin making the transition from the depths of winter to the start of spring, so make more space in your rooms, open the windows and allow the air to circulate and freshen up your inside spaces.

 4. Write a Poem

-5. Do a Self Purification Rite
+5. Do a Self-Purification Rite

-- First create sacred space, and then invite the Goddess to enter in with you, offering you her power and protection.
+- First, create sacred space, and then invite the Goddess to enter in with you, offering you her power and protection.

 - Take some salt to represent the Earth, and sprinkle it onto your skin, asking Brigit to cleanse your body.